Do Banks Run Credit Checks for a Checking Account?

 Does It Hurt Your Credit Score When Trying to Open a Bank Account?

 One exciting corollary to the fact that banks don’t pull your credit score when opening an account: Opening a bank account won’t hurt your credit score, since there’s no hard credit inquiry involved.
-That’s comforting news to anyone opening a new account.
-It also means you can even open a bunch of different checking and savings accounts (perhaps you want a regular checking account, plus one for your side-hustle income, as well as a savings account for your emergency fund and one that holds cash for a vacay you’re planning), and you won’t torch your rating.
+That’s comforting news to anyone opening a new bank account.
+It also means you can even open a few different checking and savings accounts (perhaps you want a regular checking account, plus one for your side hustle income, as well as a savings account for your emergency fund), and you won’t negatively impact your rating.

 Stressed about your credit score and not loving where it’s lingering?
-Improving your credit score is definitely an important step toward plenty of financial goals, and the behaviors you cultivate in order to do so may improve your ChexSystems report as well.
-Moves like lowering the amount of debt you carry, paying bills on time all the time, and not opening too many lines of credit can really pay off in terms of boosting your score.
+Building your credit score is definitely an important step toward plenty of financial goals, and the behaviors you cultivate to do so may also improve your ChexSystems report.
+Moves like lowering the amount of debt you carry, paying bills on time all the time, and not opening too many lines of credit can really pay off.

 Reasons Why You Might Be Denied a Checking Account

-Unfortunately, every now and then, people do get that big red “rejected” stamp when they apply for a bank account.
-For banks that use ChexSystems when determining whether or not to issue you an account, these are some of the reasons for a denial.
+Unfortunately, every now and then, people do get rejected when they apply for a bank account.
+For banks that use ChexSystems, these are some of the reasons for a denial.

 Unpaid Negative Balance on a Previous Bank Account